xikanfeng2/HCSIM/docs/man/hcsim-pbam.md

-  -eno , --cell-no    The total cell number for this simultion dataset (deafult: 5) -t , --thread       Number of parallele jobs to use (default: equal to number of available processors) --samtools          Path to the executable "samtools" file (default: in $PATH) --picard            Path to the "picard.jar" file (default: in ./)
+  -eno , --cell-no    The total cell number for this simultion dataset (deafult: 5) -t , --thread       Number of parallele jobs to use (default: equal to number of available processors) --samtools          Path to the executable "samtools" file (default: in $PATH)
 ```